 We will absorb and you will not be charged for any increase equivalent to 2% of the price of your travel arrangements, which excludes insurance premiums and any amendment charges and/or additional services or travel arrangements.
 You will be charged for the amount over and above that.
 If this means that you have to pay an increase of more than 8% of the price of your confirmed travel arrangements, you will have the option of accepting a change to another holiday if we are able to offer one (we will refund any price difference if the alternative is lower in value), or cancelling and receiving a full refund of all monies paid to us, except for any amendment charges.
 Should you decide to cancel:

-you must exercise your right to do so within 14 days from the issue date printed on your final invoice; and
+A. you must exercise your right to do so within 14 days from the issue date printed on your final invoice and

 Should the price of your holiday go down due to the cost changes mentioned above, then any refund due will be paid to you.
 We will deduct from this refund our administrative expenses incurred.
 Please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.